BlockstreamResearch/bip-frost-dkg/README.md

     state2 = (setup, eta, dkg_output)
     return state2, certifying_eq_round1(my_hostseckey, eta)

-def recpedpop_finalize(state2: RecPedPopR2State, cert: bytes) -> Union[DKGOutput, Literal[False]]:
+def chilldkg_finalize(state2: ChillDKGStateR2, cert: bytes) -> Union[DKGOutput, Literal[False]]:
     """
     A return value of False means that `cert` is not a valid certificate.

     You MUST NOT delete `state2` in this case.
     The reason is that some other participant may have a valid certificate and thus deem the DKG run successful.
     That other participant will rely on us not having deleted `state2`.
-    Once you obtain that valid certificate, you can call `recpedpop_finalize` again with that certificate.
+    Once you obtain that valid certificate, you can call `chilldkg_finalize` again with that certificate.
     """
     (setup, eta, dkg_output) = state2
     hostpubkeys = setup[0]